 |• Must have a qualifying debt

-• Must be receiving mental health crisis treatment
+• Must be receiving mental health crisis treatment what

-|What are the conditions?||• You must engage with the advisor throughout the Breathing Space • You must keep paying some ongoing liabilities such as your priority bills.
+|What are the conditions?||• You must engage with the advisor throughout the Breathing Space • You must keep paying ongoing liabilities such as your priority bills.
 You must not take out additional credit over £500

-|Nominated point of contact must engage with the debt adviser|
+|The nominated point of contact must engage with the debt adviser how|

-|How often can you apply||No more than once a year||No limit|
+|How often can you apply||No more than once a year||No limit.|

-Is Breathing Space Suitable for me?
+Is it Suitable for me?

 Benefits of Breathing Space

 Breathing Space provides you with the time and opportunity to get advice from advisory organisations that are regulated and experienced in assisting with problem debts.
-Creditors are prevented from starting or continuing with any action during the Breathing Space period.
+Creditors are prevented from starting or continuing any action during the Breathing Space period.

 - You must engage with Debt Advice

-- You must report changes of circumstances
+- You must report changes in circumstances

 - You must pay certain ongoing liabilities (if you can afford to do so)